sayjava/mimic/README.md

 - [Shopify Storefront](https://sayjava/mimic-shopify): Using the [Next Commerce](https://github.com/vercel/commerce) and `Mimic` to demonstrate the Shopify backend without the need for a shopify account.

 - [BigCommerce Storefront](https://sayjava/mimic-bigcommerce): Using the [Next Commerce](https://github.com/vercel/commerce) and `Mimic` to demonstrate the BigCommerce backend without the need for a BigCommerce account.

-The server is now running at `http://localhost:8080`.
-Any request made to that endpoint will recorded and can be examined at `http://localhost:8080/_/dashboard`

 ## Development